Do you have an active blog in Nigeria and looking for ways to monetize it?

 But there is a little problem…

-Some people find it a bit difficult finding affiliate deals or products to promote.
+Some people find it a bit difficult to find affiliate deals or products to promote.

 Here is how to find them: